flutter/website/src/release/breaking-changes/wide-gamut-framework.md

 ## Context

-Wide gamut color support was [added to the renderer][] previously.
-That support is now being plumbed up [to the Flutter Framework][] so those colors can be used by UIs.
+The Flutter engine [already supports wide gamut color][] with [Impeller][], and the support is now being added [to the framework][].

+The iOS devices Flutter targets support rendering a larger array of colors, specifically the [DisplayP3][] color space.
+After this change, the Flutter framework will be able to render all of those colors on iOS Impeller and `Color` will be better prepared for the future addition of color spaces or changes to color component bit depth.

 ## Description of change